 - Weight loss by diet and exercise, particularly if overweight

 - Avoid strenuous activities that causes pain in the hernia

-- The use of a surgical truss if unfit for hernia surgery
+- The use of a hernia belt if unfit for hernia surgery

 There are some risks of laparoscopic hernia repair that are shared by all operations, these risks occur rarely.
 They are a heart attack, stroke, a clot in the lungs (pulmonary embolism), significant bleeding, infection and injury to the bowel.